mkasberg/dotfiles/README.md

 * [Install script](install.sh) for [VS Code Remote Containers Dotfiles](https://code.visualstudio.com/docs/remote/containers#_personalizing-with-dotfile-repositories)
 * [Vim filetypes for chezmoi](dot_vim/ftdetect/chezmoi.vim)

+## Start Your Own Dotfiles

+Want to use Chezmoi to manage your own dotfiles?
+The best way to get started is to follow the [Chezmoi Quick Start Guide](https://www.chezmoi.io/docs/quick-start/) to start tracking your first dotfile (`~/.bashrc`, `~/.zshrc`, or `~/.gitconfig` are great files to start with).
+Beyond that, I hope you can find some inspiration by looking at my dotfiles and copying things you like!

 ## Testing

 Want to test a fresh install on a new machine?
 A dev container in Docker is